 The list may never end, and I haven't mentioned the efforts of governments and research organizations.

 Do we have any problems to solve?

 As many as you want: there are many difficulties that still need to be addressed and resolved before this technology is actually useful and not harmful.

 As often happens on this blog, however, the interest focuses more on the ethical implications that derive from the implementation of technologies, and this also applies to human-computer interfaces.
 A big one, which immediately catches the eye, is the possible further stratification of society.
 There will be people who can afford BCI and dramatically improve their lives, both medically and by increasing their performance, and others who simply cannot afford it.

-Another aspect, more immediately troubling to most of us, I mentioned earlier.
+Another aspect, more immediately troubling for most of us, I mentioned earlier.
 It is the fear that this technology (which essentially creates a bridge between the human mind and the outside world) could be manipulated for negative purposes.
-We appreciate all the advances in science and technology, but moving forward at full speed without putting tremendous effort, concern and diligence into keeping the information safe in our brains and the interactions these interfaces will create could lead to truly terrifying results.
+We appreciate all the scientific and technological advances, but moving forward at full speed without putting tremendous effort, concern and diligence into keeping the information safe in our brains and the interactions these interfaces will create could lead to truly terrifying results.

-Computer brain interfaces: averting the danger of "hacking" human beings
+Computer brain interfaces: averting the danger of "hacking" humans

 Any software can be "hijacked".
 When our brains are also part of a software, this could be no exception.
-Today it sounds dystopian, almost science fiction, but a misconception of brain computer interfaces could lead us to hackers capable of "Hijack" not planes or computers, but people of flesh and blood.
+Today it sounds dystopian, almost science fiction, but a misconception of brain computer interfaces could lead us to hackers capable of "hijack" not planes or computers, but real people.
 Damage them mentally, or physically, or even manipulate them.

 Each new and extremely powerful technological advance has the potential for surprisingly good and bad results.
 Nuclear power, satellites.
 Genetic engineering, artificial intelligence.
 These are just a few examples of cutting-edge technologies that have the potential to be both good and dangerous.
 Computer brain interfaces are no exception.